 The Lactose (lac) Operon

-François Jacob and Jacques Monod first described transcriptional regulation in bacteria by studying lactose metabolism in E. coli.
+François Jacob and Jacques Monod first described transcriptional regulation by studying lactose metabolism in E. coli.
 Jacob and Monod won the Nobel Prize in 1965 for their work.
 Lactose metabolism in the bacterium E. coli requires regulating genes within the lactose (lac) operon.
 The lac operon contains the following DNA sequences and structural genes (figure 13.5):

 - lac promoter (lacP).
 The lacP DNA sequence contains the -35 sequence, the -10 sequence, and the +1 site. lacP determines where transcription of the lac operon will begin, serving as the binding site for the sigma (σ) factor protein.
 Recall that sigma (σ) factor targets the RNA polymerase core enzyme to the +1 site.